- 1

 - March

-From late 2025 to early 2026, the Node.js and npm ecosystem experienced its darkest period — a series of massive supply chain attacks compromised packages with a combined 2.6 billion weekly downloads, forcing CISA (Cybersecurity and Infrastructure Security Agency) to issue multiple emergency advisories.
+Late 2025 through early 2026 was the darkest period for the Node.js and npm ecosystem — a series of massive supply chain attacks impacting packages with combined downloads exceeding 2.6 billion per week, prompting multiple urgent advisories from the US CISA (Cybersecurity and Infrastructure Security Agency).

-This article provides an in-depth analysis of all five major incidents, and explains why organizations that chose Java + PostgreSQL technology — like Saeree ERP — were completely unaffected.
+This article analyzes all 5 major incidents in detail, explaining why organizations using Java + PostgreSQL technology like Saeree ERP were completely unaffected.

 Impact Summary (September 2025 — January 2026)